keng404/ica_analysis_requeue_webapp/README.md

 ### todos

 - [ ] create loading pages for each button press
-- [ ] add more explanations of CLI/API arguments
-- [ ] add ability to reupload file for requeue
+- [ ] add more explanations of CLI/API calls used to grab information for requeue
-- [ ] is it possible to embed ICA CLI into app?